ShaynaHuang0120/2022Spring_Finals/README.md

 ### 1.1 Hypothesis: Fewer pit stops give the driver a better rank in each race

-### 1.2 Hypothesis: The pit stops are evenly distributed
+### 1.2 Hypothesis: The pit stops are evenly distributed through time

 ![](https://i.imgur.com/xPSq6wV.jpg)

-As shown, for each number of pit stops a team chose for the entire race, there appears to be a pattern in when they chose to pit stop.

-If the team chooses to pit stop only once in the entire race, they usually pit during the half of the race.
-If they choose to pit stop twice, they usually pit when it's near 1/3 and 2/3 of the total laps.
+As shown, for each number of pit stops a team chose for the entire race, there appears to be a pattern in when they chose to pit.
+If the team chooses to pit only once in the entire race, they usually pit at the half of the race.
+If the team chooses to pit twice, they usually pit when it's near 1/3 and 2/3 of the total laps.
 The case is similar if they choose to pit thrice.

-Due to the discrete nature of the data, the normality tests are not applicable here and, thus, all data groups are not normally distributed by strict definition.
+Noticing this pattern, we came up with the second hypothesis that the pit stops are evenly distributed through time.
+Our null hypothesis is that all pits are normally distributed around the points the evenly dividing points (1/2, 1/3, 2/3, etc).

+To study such a pattern, we calculated the proportion of the total laps the driver pit at for each record in the racing results.
+For convenience, we call this proportion 'Lap Proportion'.
+Before we start, there is one property of the Lap Proportion column that we should notice.
+The numeric range of the Lap Proportion is not ideally continuous.
+The range of values the Lap Proportion can take is actually a discrete set because the domains of values that the numerators and the denominators (i.e. laps and total laps) can only be chosen from two very limited sets.
+Due to the discrete nature of the data, the Lap Proportion data, grouped by any number of total pit stops, is not normally distributed by strict definition.

-However, the histograms appear that the data groups are normally distributed, and actually, the statistical characteristics of the frequency distribution indeed resemble the characteristics of normal distributions: All of the data groups are distributed symmetrically around the mean, around 68% fall within one standard deviation, and around 95% fall within two standard deviations.
-Hence, we assume that pit stop time points of each group are normally distributed given a broader definition.
+However, the distribution statistics of these groups resemble the characteristics of normal distributions very well: All of the data groups are distributed symmetrically around the mean, with around 68% falling within one standard deviation, and with around 95% falling within two standard deviations.
+It would also be intuitive that such a distribution would follow a distribution similar to the normal distribution.
+Hence, we only assume that pit stop time points of each group are normally distributed given a broader definition.

-Under such assumption and given a significance level of alpha = 0.05, we used T-tests on the groups of time points in different combinations, resulting in p-values all under 0.05, and thus we accept that each group of time points follows a distinct distribution.

-Learning the distribution of each group of time points follows and given the fact that the means of each group are around the evenly dividing points (1/2, 1/3, 2/3, 1/4, ...) for all 3 kinds of the total number of pit stops, we determine that the time points of the pit-stopping are not evenly distributed.
+Even though, if we assume each group of data is normally distributed, we can notice that the means deviate quite a bit from the ideal dividing points (1/2, 1/3, 2/3, etc).
+In conclusion, we determine that the time points of the pit-stopping are not evenly distributed.

 //////////////// Editing in Progress ////////////////